-Sleaze scandal in Silicon Savannah
+Sleaze scandal in Kenya's Silicon Savannah

 On July 11, Ushahidi's former Executive Director Ory Okolloh published a blog criticizing the company's "unacceptable response" and demanding greater transparency around the investigation.

-Prominent personalities within the industries have called on donors to stop funding Ushahidi, and a group of Kenyan entrepreneurs demanded a new code of conduct on sexual harassment.
+Prominent personalities within the industry have called on donors to stop funding Ushahidi, and a group of Kenyan entrepreneurs demanded a new code of conduct on sexual harassment.

-Other influential figures within the industry called for lobbying the company's donors, and a group of Kenyan entrepreneurs demanded a new code of conduct on sexual harassment.

 Neither Ushahidi's apology nor the removal of Were are likely to resolve an episode that has caused outrage across the tech industry.